 Impacted teeth are teeth that are unable to properly erupt from the gum line because they are at an angle or there is no room in the mouth for them.
 This often happens with wisdom teeth, and when it does, it can cause other oral health problems.
 Impacted teeth can cause oral infections that can eventually lead to damage to other teeth, tooth roots, and gums.
 By performing a tooth extraction, our doctors are able to protect your overall oral health.

 Overcrowding is another main reason why you may need a tooth extraction.
 Many Virginia Beach patients must have a tooth extracted in order to make room for the remaining teeth to sit properly in the mouth.
 This procedure also benefits the overall appearance of one’s smile and is often performed on patients who are receiving orthodontic treatment.
 Our doctors can perform a tooth extraction to alleviate your overcrowding and protect your smile.

 Finally, a tooth extraction may need to be performed after facial trauma or accident in which the mouth and teeth were damaged.
 Again, our doctors will do everything they can to save damaged teeth, but when a tooth is no longer salvageable, tooth extraction is required.

 Let Our Doctors Help You with a Tooth Extraction

 From the front office to the exam room, our doctors have developed a practice full of professionals who take every patient’s oral health very seriously.
-Using state-of-the-art equipment designed with safety and efficiency in mind enables them to offer top-notch care.
+Using state-of-the-art equipment designed with safety and efficiency in mind enables us to stay committed to offering top-notch care.
 Your safety and comfort are our top priorities.

 If you need to discuss a tooth extraction with one of our doctors, don’t hesitate to call our office in Virginia Beach at (757) 426-6155!